Table of Contents

 - Lock in pricing to avoid cost increases – Prepaying for your cremation may allow you to lock in pricing and avoid the cost increases associated with inflation.

-Cremation offers a portable option that allows the remains to be easily transported.
+Cremation allows the remains to be easily transported.
 For example, if your children or siblings all live in another state, the remains can be shipped there.
 Further benefits of portability follow:

 - Easy to share or display – Family members can easily display cremated remains at their home or at a location of their choosing.